 I have in the past used Threadbird.
 This is the shop that Dan Cederholm uses.
 Depending on the number of shirts you are doing and the features you want, I’ve found that with the shipping they aren’t always at the same cost level of getting it done locally, but they do VERY good work.

-Hopefully this article will be helpful to others, but even if it isn’t, maybe it will remind me not to make the same mistakes I’ve made when making shirts in the past.
-It’s not exactly a how-to do this, more of a how-to think about making shirts.
+Hopefully, this article will be helpful to others, but even if it isn’t, maybe it will remind me not to make the same mistakes I’ve made when making shirts in the past.
+It’s not exactly a how-to do this; it’s more of a how-to think about making shirts.

 Does anyone else obsess about fonts?
 I mean, I know there are graphics designers and various other people who go nuts about them, but I’m wondering in general is a large portion of population or just clustered around my friends?

 While I have fonts that I go to, and I enjoy the Macklemore song where he calls out “Gold Fonts”, I don’t really know as much about them as I feel I should.
 Fonts are so powerful.
 They help words take shape.
 They can help you easily identify words or make text incredibly hard to read.
 As someone with a reading disability, pattern recognizing a signature of word is a trick I use to read a little bit faster.
 Good fonts can help that, bad fonts can hurt that.